ruggeri/tech-notes/math/fourier/10-fourier-transform-masses.md

 the basis vectors, we may decompose `f` into "mass" values for each basis vector.

-(Notice the handwaving.
-Countable sum?
-I didn't define the norm I'm using on the whole space.
-Presumably it is the square-root of the inner product I gave above.
-But that is **not** quite the L2 norm!)
+(Technically I didn't show convergence of the sum in the L2 norm, but whatever...)